lucianoayres/nino-cli/README.md

 ./gollama -model llama3.1 -prompt "What's the japanese word for 'Thank you'?" -output answer.txt
 ```

+## Acknowledgements

+I would like to thank the developers of [Ollama](https://github.com/jmorganca/ollama) for providing the core tools that Gollama relies on.
+Additionally, a big thanks to the open-source community for creating the resources that made this project possible.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.